Egg fried rice

 1. Prepare the ingredients:

-- cut the baby corn in half lengthways and then into even size pieces;
+• cut the baby corn in half lengthways and then into even sized pieces;

-- cut the sugar snap peas or green beans into even size pieces;
+• cut the sugar snap peas into small pieces;

 3. When the rice is cooked, drain and rinse with cold water.
-Place on a flat plate or tray and leave to cool
+Place on a flat plate and leave to cool.

-5. Add the broccoli, carrot, corn and sugar snap peas or green beans.
+5. Add the broccoli, carrot, corn and sugar snap peas.
 Stir-fry for 8-10 minutes until the vegetables are starting to soften.

 6. Add the cooked rice, ginger and garlic to the pan.
 Fry, mixing well with the vegetables, for 5 mins until the rice is piping hot and starting to crisp.